Cosmoglobe/zodipy/README.md

 ---

-ZodiPy is a Python tool for simulating the zodiacal emission that a solar system observer sees, either in the form of timestreams or binned HEALPix maps.
+ZodiPy is a Python tool for simulating the zodiacal emission in intensity that an arbitrary Solar System observer sees, either in the form of timestreams or full-sky HEALPix maps.

 ![plot](docs/img/zodipy_map.png)